mattmakai/fullstackpython.com/source/content/pages/04-web-development/13-websockets.markdown

 implementing graceful degradation (often falling back to long-polling when WebSockets are not supported) and by providing a wrapper around browser-specific WebSocket quirks.
-Examples of JavaScript client libraries and WSGI implementations are found below.
+Examples of JavaScript client libraries and Python implementations are found below.

 ## JavaScript client libraries